 While the National Institutes of Health considers probiotics as generally safe for use, you must exercise caution before doing so.
 One way to do so is to consult your health care provider before starting a regimen, especially if you have a health condition or if you are taking any medication.
 This is because probiotics may bear some adverse effects on individuals with grave illnesses or compromised immune systems.

-You can even ask your physician about the pills you are interested in taking.
+You can even ask your physician about best time to take probiotics pills you are interested in taking.
 Let him check the label to see if it contains the right ingredients for your condition.

-Probiotics come with numerous benefits – from the management of digestive conditions to the treatment of acne and other skin disorders.
+There are numerous Benefits of Probiotics – from the management of digestive conditions to the treatment of acne and other skin disorders.
 However, when you take it the wrong way, you might end up wasting your money for nothing.
 So if you want to maximize the effects of every pill, make sure to follow these tips on when to take probiotics.